martindevnow/martindevnow/README.md

-## Oh, Hello! 👋 I didn't see you there!

 ### 🔭 Projects I’m currently working on:

 - **[AMApp](https://github.com/martindevnow/amapp)** :: An application for hosting an AMA, curating questions and hosting VODs of previous AMAs.